PRX/Porter/README.md

 #### Job Result Callback

 Callbacks are also sent when the job completes.
-Job callbacks can be identified by the `JobResult` key.
+Job result callbacks can be identified by the `JobResult` key.
 There are three properties that can be inspected to determine the result of the job.
 All three of these are present for all `JobResult` callbacks; you must check the values, not simply whether the keys exist.

 ##### Job State